ProtoconNet/mitum-java-util/README.md

 ## Generate New Seal

 Supports you to generate a seal json file such that the seal is able to consist of several operations.
-Those operations can be any type 'mitum-py-util' provides.
+Those operations can be any type 'mitum-java-util' provides.

 ### Prerequisite

 To generate a seal, 'mitum-java-util' requires,

-* 'signing key'
+* `signing key`
-* 'a list of pre-constructed operations' not empty
+* `a list of pre-constructed operations` not empty

-Registration of 'signing key' is not necessary.
+Registration of `signing key` to the network is not necessary.

 ### SealManager (org.mitumc.sdk.SealManager)

-'SealManager' class supports to generate Seal Object as HashMap.
+`SealManager` class supports to generate Seal Object as HashMap.

-If you would like to use your own network id, use 'newSeal(signKey, operations, networkId)' instead of 'newSeal(signKey, operations)'.
+If you would like to use your own network id, use `newSeal(signKey, operations, networkId)` instead of `newSeal(signKey, operations)`.

 ```java
 HashMap<String, Object> newSeal(String signKey, Operation[] operations); // default network id: 'mitum'